electric-eloquence/fp-htmllint/README.md

 ### Use

-Add these tasks to `extend/contrib.js`
+Add this tasks to `extend/contrib.js`

-* Under gulp task 'contrib:static'
-  * 'htmllint'
-* Under gulp task 'contrib:syncback'
+* Under gulp task 'contrib:once'
   * 'htmllint'

 On the command line: